 - A rally to a new price high on increasing volume but with less activity than the previous rally is questionable.
 It may indicate a reversal in trend.

-- A rally on decreasing volume is questionable.
+- A rally on decreasing volume in trading is questionable.
 It may indicate price reversal.